We are the Young Member Group of the Minnesota Structural Engineers Association. Our goal

 ♦ Concrete Spec’s: The Good, the Bad and the Ugly:

-This networking event is being co-hosted by the Minnesota Concrete Council (MCC) and the MNSEA YMG.
-The event is intended for younger members of both associations who are looking for opportunities to learn more about the construction industry via networking with other young professionals in a fun, relaxed atmosphere.
+This networking event was co-hosted by the Minnesota Concrete Council (MCC) and the MNSEA YMG.
+The event was intended for younger members of both associations looking for opportunities to learn more about the construction industry via networking with other young professionals in a fun, relaxed atmosphere.

-A continuing education presentation “Concrete Spec’s: The Good, the Bad and the Ugly” will be presented by Bryan Maki, Chief Estimator at Adolfson & Peterson Construction.
-Following Bryan’s presentation will be a cash bar, appetizers and the chance to play “kubb” – a Swedish lawn game possibly dating back to days of Viking conquest.
-Link for more information and registration.
+A continuing education presentation “Concrete Spec’s: The Good, the Bad and the Ugly” was presented by Bryan Maki, Chief Estimator at Adolfson & Peterson Construction.
+The group then networked while eating appetizers and playing “kubb” – a Swedish lawn game possibly dating back to days of Viking conquest.

 ♦ Construction Site Visit: Legacy Condos: